Spectactors at Sydney Mardi Gras Parade - 2024

 Know your rights

 Expect an increased presence of police and security personnel on the streets.
 While this is to ensure everyone's safety, it is not unheard of for people to receive unwanted attention from the boys in blue or over-zealous bouncers.
-Know your rights, look out for more vulnerable people, and speak up if you feel the need.
+So, know your rights, look out for more vulnerable people, and speak up if you feel the need.

 Recommended